 Ever notice that some folks have a skewed view of life as a real estate agent?
 Considering how agents are depicted on some reality TV shows, that’s understandable.
 Agents with big incomes and lavish lifestyles undoubtedly bring in higher television ratings than your run-of-the-mill agents.

-And while those shows are entertaining, they can create a lot of misconceptions about real estate agents.
+And while those shows are entertaining and real estate agent tends to be one of the happiest industries to work in, they can create a lot of misconceptions about real estate agents.
 We’re ready to clear those up right now.